noahgrant/resourcerer/README.md

 * Does it support concurrent React?

-    For the initial release, `with-resources` still employs one instance of `componentWillReceiveProps` to set loading states prior to fetching a new resource.
+    For the initial release, `with-resources` still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
 The benefit of doing this here instead of `componentDidUpdate` is that it avoids an extra render caused by setting state after an update has happened.
-The downside is that it prevents `with-resources`, for now, from using concurrent React.
+The downside is that it prevents `with-resources`, for now, from safely using concurrent React.
 Full disclosure: I am sad that `componentWillReceiveProps` has been deprecated, and I would much prefer to keep it and have the React team trust developers not to put side effects in it.
 But I still think it has an important place in preventing extra renders. [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) does not allow you to compare previous to next without doing some state hackery.

-    Rendering loading states do tend to be cheap, though, so we may move `componentWillReceiveProps` logic to `componentDidUpdate` in the future.
-For the first release, `with-resources` will stay incompatible with concurrent React.

 * Can `with-resources` do anything other than `GET` requests?